800m

 Unfortunately all previous hill list authors have used the map name that appears nearest to the summit of this hill, although doing this is convenient it has conjured up all manner of combinations of inappropriate names centred around that of its adjacent hill, these names include; Cadair Berwyn New Top, Cadair Berwyn South Top as well as the use of the adjacent hill’s name; Cadair Berwyn.

-The hill was only confirmed by the Ordnance Survey as the highest in the Y Berwyn when contacted by Bernard Wright who had recognised that the summit of the hill was higher than its adjacent northerly peak; Cadair Berwyn, and also higher than its adjacent southerly peak; Moel Sych, Bernard suggested the name of Craig Uchaf for this hill as it seemingly had no name for it on the map of the day.
-This is the name previously given the hill in unpublished format within the Yr Uchafion prior to extensive place-name research for this area taking place.
+The hill was only confirmed by the Ordnance Survey as the highest in the Y Berwyn when contacted by Bernard Wright who had recognised that the summit of the hill was higher than its adjacent northerly peak; Cadair Berwyn, and also higher than its adjacent southerly peak; Moel Sych.
+Bernard suggested the name of Craig Uchaf for this hill as it seemingly had no name for it on the map of the day.
+This is the name previously used for the hill when The Welsh Highlands - Uchafion Cymru was first compiled by Myrddyn Phillips and prior to extensive place-name research for this area taking place.

-As a result of this research the hill has subsequently appeared under the name of Craig Berwyn in all four of the previously mentioned lists, this is the name that some local farmers and shepherds know the hill by, ironically this name already appears on Ordnance Survey 1:50,000 Landranger and 1:25,000 Explorer maps.
+Therefore, as a result of this research the hill has subsequently appeared under the name of Craig Berwyn in all four of the previously mentioned lists.
+This is the name that some local farmers and shepherds know the hill by, ironically this name already appears on the Ordnance Survey 1:50,000 Landranger and 1:25,000 Explorer map.

 The full details for the hill are: